-- Don’t sit for longer- When at office, take breaks after every 20-30 minutes.
+- Don’t sit for longer– When at the office, take breaks after every 20-30 minutes.
 Just get up and walk to the window, stretch a little, come back and then sit again.

 - Mind your posture– Sitting the wrong way too gives you back pain.
 Don’t slouch or slump while sitting.

-- Wear right shoes- High heels too put strain on your back.
+- Wear right shoes– High heels too put a strain on your back.
 As far as possible keep the length of your heels low.

 [Also Read: Amazing Herbal Remedies for Weight Loss]

-Every person has his set of causes for backache and therefore not all home remedies for back pain will work for all.
+Every person has his set of causes for a backache and therefore not all home remedies for back pain will work for all.
 You need to find the remedies that work for your backache through trial and error.
 Eat right, sit and stand right as well as find the right remedies for your backache!